ChinmayGajul/Docker-Nginx-Deploy-Beanstalk/README.md

 3. **Create Application and Environment**: Create a new Elastic Beanstalk application and environment, specifying the necessary configuration, such as the platform, instance type, and scaling options.

-4. **Container Registry**: Upload your Docker image to a container registry, such as Amazon Elastic Container Registry (ECR), and push the image to the registry.

-5. **Environment Configuration**: Configure your Elastic Beanstalk environment to use your Docker image from the container registry.
-Ensure that you specify the image's repository and tag.
+4. **Environment Configuration**: Configure the environment as needed, providing a name, description, and selecting the desired platform.
+Choose the platform that matches your Docker image.

-6. **Deployment**: Deploy the application to Elastic Beanstalk.
-The service will use the Docker image from your registry and launch your web application.
+5. **Deployment**: Deploy the application to Elastic Beanstalk.
+The service will use the Docker image and launch your web application.

+## Step 6: Access the Deployed Snake Game

+Once the environment is created, Elastic Beanstalk will begin deploying your Docker image.
+This process may take a few minutes.

+After the deployment is complete, you can access the deployed 2048 game by navigating to the environment's URL provided in the Elastic Beanstalk console.

+Congratulations!
+You have successfully deployed the 2048 game on AWS Elastic Beanstalk using a Docker container.

 # Showcasing My Work